brunilda-sa/PublicPage/index.md

 ---
 layout: default
+title: My Data Science projects
+description: This page contains the list of all my data scientist projects.
 ---

 # Introduction
 This page lists my data scientist projects.
 To navigate through the projects use the Table of Contents below.